-Twenty-six percent (26%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending December 15.
+Twenty six percent (26%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending December 7.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports on December 9-15, 2013.
+The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from December 1-7, 2014.
 The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
-Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

-Ninety percent (90%) of Republicans and 71% of voters not affiliated with either major political party still think the country is on the wrong track.
-Among Democrats, 48% believe the country is heading in the right direction, while 40% think it’s on the wrong track.
+Eighty-four percent (84%) of Republicans and 68% of voters not affiliated with either major political party think the country is on the wrong track.
+Democrats are almost evenly divided.

-Forty-seven percent (47%) of black voters feel the country is heading in the right direction.
-Seventy-one percent (71%) of whites and 56% of other minority voters disagree.
+Black voters by a 49% to 35% margin think the country is heading in the right direction.
+Seventy percent (70%) of whites and 60% of other minority voters disagree.

 Please sign up for the Rasmussen Reports daily e-mail update (it’s free) or follow us on Twitter or Facebook.
 Let us keep you up to date with the latest public opinion news.